eigemx/cr-analysis/README.md

 Distribution plot of positive and negative trophy change (at posterior mean values):
 ![Trophy change Posterior](https://raw.githubusercontent.com/eigenemara/cr-analysis/main/images/trophy_change_dist.png?raw=true)

-One can conclude that for me the game was on average more rewarding than it was punishing.
-I was able to win more trophies than I lost, mode of positive trophy change is 30 while for negative trophy change it's 27, so despite the low win rate, the game on average is rewarding.
+**One can conclude that for me the game was on average more rewarding than it was punishing.
+I was able to win more trophies than I lost**, mode of positive trophy change is 30 while for negative trophy change it's 27, so despite the low win rate, the game on average is rewarding.

 ## How valid is the assumption that battle outcomes are independent?
 I don't think each battle outcome is independent, but if we proceeded anyway to assume that, and given the data we have, is this a valid assumption?